gorevdaun/StartOnLogonTask/ReadMe.md

 3. Save the file.
 4. Run StartOnLogonInstaller.bat as Administrator (right-click → “Run as administrator”).

+Also you can replace "AjazzStartOnLogon" with any name you want for the task.

 ✅ If everything is correct, you’ll see a confirmation message.

 ❌ If something goes wrong, the script will explain what the problem is.